mlitwin/svg-gen/README.md

 ## `With()` Method

-The `With()` method is available for the `circle` and `ellipse` SVG types.
+The `With()` method is available for the `circle` and `ellipse` and `path` SVG types.
 This method allows you to create SVG elements with transformations applied based on a given perspective.

 ### Usage